taylor91davis/GitHub-Fundamentals-and-Project-13-Submission/README.md

 • Download and launch elk container
 • Enable elk ports

+The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 Target Machines & Beats
 This ELK server is configured to monitor the following machines:
 TODO: List the IP addresses of the machines you are monitoring